remiteeple/your-first-minute-on-a-server/README.md

 In short, shared memory opens an attack vector against running services, securing shared memory prevents this from happening.

-To secure shared memory, first open your `fstab` file:
+To secure shared memory, first open your `/etc/fstab` file:

 ```bash
 sudo nano /etc/fstab
 ```

-Add the following line to the bottom of the open `fstab` file:
+Add the following line to the bottom of the open `/etc/fstab` file:

 ```bash
 tmpfs     /run/shm     tmpfs     defaults,noexec,nosuid     0     0